 Recognition against the Suicide Prevention Australia Standards for Quality Improvement, 1st Edition (the Standards) is reserved only for programs who intend to positively contribute to suicide prevention in Australia.
-In order for programs to undergo the Quality Improvement Program against the Standards, the primary purpose of the program must be suicide prevention.
+In order for programs to undertake accreditation against the Standards, the primary purpose of the program must be suicide prevention.

-If unsure as to whether the program meets these criteria or you wish to discuss any aspects of eligibility for the Quality Improvement Program, please contact Suicide Prevention Australia.
+If unsure as to whether the program meets these criteria or you wish to discuss any aspects of eligibility for accreditation process, please contact Suicide Prevention Australia.